Transpo-Berkeley/ite-berkeley/sponsors.md

 # Sponsor Cal ITE

 We're always looking for sponsorship opportunities!
-If you would like to connect your company/organization with our students, check out our sponsorship tiers below: (Test)
+If you would like to connect your company/organization with our students, check out our sponsorship tiers below:

 [Contact Us](/contact){: .pure-button .button-success .button-xlarge}